 Department Liaisons are seniors and some juniors who have been recommended by departments and programs for their particular strengths in their majors.
 These students provide a helpful link to departments in planning events and relaying curricular information about the major.
 They are also helpful peer academic resources for new students as they make their way through their first-semester courses and plan their course choices for the spring semester.
 They are also important resources for sophomores who are in the process of choosing a major.

-Your instructors, your faculty advisors, and the academic deans should be your primary advisors on academic matters, but there are always times when a student’s point of view would be helpful to you.
+Your instructors, your faculty advisors, and the class deans should be your primary advisors on academic matters, but there are always times when a student’s point of view would be helpful to you.
 Department Liaisons are eager to answer your questions about courses within their majors, and about the experience of choosing their majors.
 You are encouraged to consult with them (any of them, not only those who might be in your residential hall).

 Office of Residential Life